What are the definitions of alignment and misalignment?

 What do I need to do to set up Mirror Mirror within my organization?

 You can initiate Mirror Mirror via one of the trained facilitators in our network, or by getting in touch with us directly.
-We will start by asking for some basic information about your work situation, so the right question sets can be configured, and guide you from there.
+We will start by asking for some basic information about your work situation, so the right question sets can be configured, and we'll guide you from there.